ai4soc-at-icsoc/ai4soc-at-icsoc.github.io/source/submission/index.md

 ---
 <h1 style="color: red; font-size: 36px; text-align: center;">
   Deadline Extended! <br>
-  The workshop submission deadline has been extended by one week! <br>
+  The workshop submission deadline has been extended! <br>
-  New Submision deadline is 3 Oct 2024!!</h1>
+  New Submision deadline is 7 Oct 2024!!</h1>
 # Submission procedure

 In order to submit your paper to the SOC4AI worshop you must: